updated on:

 Image credit: Optimise logistics

-Logistics is all about optimization, and to make thoughtful decisions shippers have to analyze loads of data.
-Freight platform Convoy provides their clients with huge amounts of data, structured and analyzed.
-The dashboard of Convoy shows a range of facilities metrics, such as volume, incidentals, and median dwell time.
+Logistics is all about optimization, and to make thoughtful decisions, shippers have to analyze loads of data.
+Freight platform Convoy provides its clients with huge amounts of data, structured and designed for analysis.
+The dashboard of Convoy shows a range of facilities metrics, such as volume, incidentals, and median dwell time, helping teams evaluate the performance of facilities, shipments, and inventory management metrics.

 Convoy logistics design